 The most important thing to know is that you can only catch it from someone who has an outbreak, this includes the initial tingling stage before the blisters appear.
-During this period it’s best not to have sex, if you don’t want your partner to catch it.
+During this period it’s best not to have sex without a condom or dam, if you don’t want your partner to catch it.

 You can get facial herpes (herpes 1) from kissing someone who has a cold sore outbreak (or has a cold sore about to happen).
-You can also get herpes 1 from having oral sex with someone who has a cold sore outbreak, this would result in an outbreak of herpes 1 on the genitals.
+It’s not just caught sexually – many many kids get cold sores.
+However you can also get herpes 1 from having oral sex with someone who has a cold sore outbreak, this would result in an outbreak of herpes 1 on the genitals.
 Herpes 1 is less likely to recur.

 Herpes type 2 can be caught from having sex (or any intimate sexual contact).
 If someone has an outbreak, or is about to have an outbreak, then they could transmit this to someone else if the affected part of the body touches another person.
 For instance, if someone has an outbreak on the upper thigh then they could transmit this, whether they are wearing condoms or not.

 If you think you have an outbreak of Herpes then you could head to your GP or sexual health service for a confidential and free check-up.
 They will take a swab from one of the blisters to see if you have the virus and then will advise you on treatment and prevention.
 Herpes isn’t routinely tested for unless someone has an outbreak.